liumengyuan1997/liumengyuan1997.github.io/_projects/GSoC2024@JitsiMeet.md

 * 'View Participants' Action: Added a 'View Participants' action to the notification, allowing users to open the participant pane directly from the notification.
 [Link to PR](https://github.com/jitsi/jitsi-meet/pull/14959)

 * Automated Hand Recognition: Enabled automatic detection and raising of participants' hands via the video stream, streamlining interaction management.
-[Link to PR](https://github.com/jitsi/jitsi-meet/pull/15001)
+[Link to PR](https://github.com/jitsi/jitsi-meet/pull/15001) & [Link to Feature Demo](https://youtu.be/WyY79P1reZI)

 Key Learnings: